-Some examples of interventions which can be used\to support children within nursery at Ranges 1-3.
-These may be implemented through: Small group work and or /1-1 working.
+Some examples of interventions which can be used to support children within nursery at Ranges 1-3.
+These may be implemented through small group work and/or one to one support.

-Area of need Support Strategies at Ranges 1-3 Autism Spectrum Assessment of the classroom environment to reduce sensory overload.
-Conditions Adjustment of the environment as required.
-Use of visual strategies such as Visual timetables and PECS (Picture Exchange Card System to aid communication and reduce potential frustrations) Preparations for changes in routines Reducing complex language, especially when giving instructions to children.
-Sensory assessment and provision of a sensory plan.
-Use of specific assessment tools e.g. SCERTS Speech Language Makaton sign Language for developing communication and language. and Simplifying the level/pace/amount of adult talk. communication Implementation of a Speech and Language Therapy programme Needs Additional assessment tools and interventions such as All Aboard, Seedlings, Forest School Identify and support a child's preferred learning style.
-Cognition & Small step approaches.
-Learning Needs Opportunities for repetition and reinforcement of developing skills.
-Visual cues, multi- sensory strategies.
-Individualised level/pace and adult talk.
+Support Strategies at Ranges 1-3 Assessment of the classroom environment to reduce sensory overload.
+Access to Woodlands provision to potential reduce sensory overload Provision of individual resources to reduce sensory overload (ear defenders) Adjustment of the environment as required.
+Use of augmentative and alternative communication methods such as visual strategies such as photographs, objects of reference, timetables and PECS (Picture Exchange Card System to aid communication and reduce potential frustrations) Preparations for changes in routines e.g. visual timetables, now and next cards Reducing complex language, especially when giving instructions to children.
+Sensory assessment and provision of a profile and sensory plan.
+Intensive Interactions Makaton sign Language for developing communication and language.
+Use of augmentative and alternative communication methods such as facial expression, gesture, visuals (photographs and Widgit symbols) Objects of reference to support communication / transition Simplifying the level/pace/amount of adult talk Implementation of a Speech and Language Therapy programme Intensive Interactions Additional assessment tools and interventions such as All Aboard,

+Fundamental Foundations language development programme, Forest School Identify and support a child's preferred learning style.
+Cognition & Learning Small step approaches Needs Use of augmentative and alternative communication methods such as visual strategies such as photographs, objects of reference, timetables and PECS (Picture Exchange Card System to aid communication and reduce potential frustrations) Opportunities for repetition and reinforcement of developing skills.
+Visual cues, multi- sensory strategies Individualised level/pace and adult talk.
 Teaching generalisation of skills.
 Use of specific ICT programmes.
-Behavioural, School systems based on positive approaches.
-Emotional and Detailed behaviour plan shared with all staff and parents/carers.
-Social Recognition of learning styles and appropriate adaptations. development Access to quiet area in/out of the classroom Planning and preparing the child for any changed in routines.
+Behavioural, Emotional School systems based on positive approaches. and Social development Detailed behaviour plan shared with all staff and parents/carers.
+Recognition of learning styles and appropriate adaptations.
+Access to quiet area in/out of the classroom (Nurture Provision) Planning and preparing the child for any changed in routines.
 Risk assessments to ensure the safety of all.
-Safe handling plan (if necessary) prepared in partnership with parents & carers Also see Behaviour Policy Hearing Assessment of seating, lighting and acoustics in the classroom Impairment Support in the use of hearing aids/radio aids.
+Safe handling plan (if necessary) prepared in partnership with parents & carers Also see Behaviour Policy Hearing Impairment Assessment of seating, lighting and acoustics in the classroom Support in the use of hearing aids/radio aids.
 Teaching sign language.
 Specific interventions for developing speaking and listening skills.
 Visual Impairment Attention to seating position in the classroom.
 Adapting materials and equipment.eg providing tactile equipment.
 Support with movement around the building and outside.
-Multi-Sensory Creating multisensory programmes and strategies - Sensory Circuits.
-Impairment Support with mobility and independence skills.
-Physical Support with self-help skills and safe movement around the nursery. difficulties Safe handling plan (if necessary) Assessment for specialist seating.
-Support in outdoor play.
+Multi-Sensory Impairment Creating multisensory programmes and strategies Sensory Circuits / diet plan Support with mobility and independence skills.
+Physical difficulties Support with self-help skills and safe movement around the nursery.
+Safe handling plan (if necessary) Assessment for specialist equipment Support in outdoor play.
 Accessible ICT through switch devices, iPad.